eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 But as the only public input is the #challenge, the verifier doesn't learn anything which allows it to link two proofs with each other.

-You can find the performance of this circuit in the summary of this section.
+The performance of this circuit can be found in the summary of this section.

 == Proof of Concept 2: Docknetwork and BBS, ZKAttest